rmarsh1ua/grad_migration/README.md

 drush migrate-import ua_gc_paragraph --migrate-debug
 ```

 The debug flag is of course optional.
-Using the `--group` flag must be used in conjunction with the `--continue-on-failure` flag, as the migration for redirects fails to import several entries by design.

 ## 2. Instructions for Migrating to a Pantheon-hosted Quickstart 2 Installation